 Now, think back to the early days of Silicon Valley, from the 1980s through the dot-com boom (~2000), where the biggest fund sizes are around $150 million.

-This is exactly why, when someone tells me “They raised a $150m fund to invest into Irish space startups!”, my face will drop: because there are not enough Irish space startups to absorb this investment.
-And this is not a theoretical hangup that is based on niche combinations of investments such as “Irish” and “space”; I remember over a decade ago working with a prominent VC fund which was exploring a $300mm fund for Australasia.
+This is exactly why, when someone tells me “They raised a $150m fund to invest into Irish space startups!”, my face will drop — because there are not enough Irish space startups to absorb this investment.
+And this is not some theoretical hangup that is based on niche combinations of investments such as “Irish” and “space”; I remember over a decade ago working with a prominent VC fund which was exploring a $300mm fund for Australasia.
 It turned out that back then, there was just nowhere to “park” your $300 million in Australia in the expectation that it might be worth more than ten times that amount within five years.

 Here are the main issues with these larger funds: